Variable-Displacement Motor (TL)

 — pressure drop from inlet to outlet.

-Analytical parameterization of leakage and friction torque
+Analytical parameterization of leakage and friction moment

-and the friction torque is calculated as:
+and the moment of friction is calculated as:

 where